pygame-web/pygbag/README.md

     while True:

-        # do your rendering here, note that it is NOT an infinite loop
+        # Do your rendering here, note that it's NOT an infinite loop,
         # and it fired only when VSYNC occurs
-        # usually 1/60 or more times per seconds on dekstop, maybe less
-        # on some mobile devices
+        # Usually 1/60 or more times per seconds on desktop, maybe less on some mobile devices

         print(f"""

-        Hello[{count}] from Python
+        Hello[{COUNT_DOWN}] from Python

 """)

-        await asyncio.sleep(0)  # very important, and keep it 0
+        await asyncio.sleep(0)  # Very important, and keep it 0

         if not COUNT_DOWN:
             return

         COUNT_DOWN = COUNT_DOWN - 1

-# this is the program entry point.
+# This is the program entry point:
 asyncio.run(main())

-# do not add anything from here
+# Do not add anything from here
-# asyncio.run is non blocking on pygame-wasm
+# asyncio.run is non-blocking on pygame-wasm
 ```

-usage:
+Usage:

     pip3 install pygbag --user --upgrade
     pygbag your.app.folder

-command help:
+Command help:

     pygbag --help your.app.folder

-example :
+Example :

 ```
 user@pp /data/git/pygbag $ python3 -m pygbag --help test